Campfire Planning Sheet

 The princes would be great and all,

-Especially if they rode a white mare.
+they rode a white mare.

 But they have got another thing coming